Thai Canal: Geography

 The width of the Kra Isthmus at its minimum is only 44 km, but the height of the intervening hills is 75 m.
 The Panama Canal has a length of 77 km, but highest point at the Culebra Cut was only 64 m.
 The Panama Canal passes this point at a height of 12 m (canal bottom) and 26 m (water line), thus ships have to be lifted with locks to a height of 26 m above the ocean.
-The Suez Canal is 192 km long but passes entirely through a flat area (which was historically flooded by seas before).
+The Suez Canal is 192 km long but passes entirely through a flat area (which was historically flooded by seas).
 At a depth of 25 m below sea level the width of the Kra Isthmus is about 200 km.
 At 50 m below sea level this becomes about 400 km.

-Several canal routes have been proposed: The original Kra Canal was envisioned as cutting through the Kra Isthmus between Ranong and Chumphon, the narrowest part of the South, a distance of about 50 kilometres.
+Several canal routes have been proposed: the original Kra Canal was envisioned as cutting through the Kra Isthmus between Ranong and Chumphon, the narrowest part of the South, a distance of about 50 kilometres.
 Other routes proposed include a route in southern Thailand connecting Bandon Bay near Surat Thani with Phang Nga Province.
 Another is across Nakhon Si Thammarat Province and Trang Province.
 The seemingly preferred version of the Kra Canal project—Route 9A—would dig through Krabi, Trang, Phattalung, Nakhon Si Thammarat and Songkhla, a distance of 128 kilometres.
 Variation Route 5A would have ships enter the canal at Pak Bara in Satun Province.
 Another route would see ships entering a 135 km long canal at Sikao in Trang.